Counseling Center Services

 CCSD is staffed by an interdisciplinary mental health team and hosts a robust, nationally-accredited training program for future mental health professionals.
 Staff are all specialists in mental health problems and developmental issues particular to emerging adulthood.

 Embedded Services through CCSD allow for direct, local service delivery to specific populations of UD students.
 Our current embedded services are located within UD Athletics and the Associate in Arts Program campuses.

 Two licensed psychologists with specialization in clinical sport psychology provide mental health treatment and counseling to UD's varsity student athletes.
 Athletes can visit them in the Whitney Athletic Center.

 Associate in Arts Program

-Two licensed clinical social workers serve as Mental Health Care Coordinators for the Associates of Arts Program (AAP).
-They provide mental health treatment, counseling and outreach services to students in the AAP at the Wilmington, Dover and Georgetown campuses.
+Two licensed clinical social workers serve as Mental Health Care Coordinators for the Associates of Arts Program (AP).
+They provide mental health treatment, counseling and outreach services to AP students at the Wilmington, Dover and Georgetown campuses.